vivshaw/zettel/pages/PMBOK.md

 tags:: project management
+alias:: Project Management Body of Knowledge

+- the [[PMI]]'s standard body of knowledge for project management
 - breaking down the PMBOK:
 	- **5 process groups**- "what you do"
 	- **10 knowledge areas**- "what you know"